 Bodyweight management

-In this article, you will learn about what I think is the best fat-loss diet and the connection between overweight, obesity, and eczema.
+In this article, you will learn about the connection between overweight, obesity, and eczema.

 As an eczema patient, it’s important to display some kind of bodyweight management.
 When a person develops eczema he is 8% more likely to become overweight or obese.
 But the opposite is also the case.
 A person that develops overweight or obesity is more prone to having skin problems like atopic dermatitis.